louking/contracts/docs/contract-admin-reference.rst

    ACCEPT AGREEMENT button and follow the directions.

-   Your invoice should arrive soon after you accept the agreement, but the payment isn’t due until a few days before the race.
+   Your invoice should arrive soon after you accept the agreement, but the payment isn't due until a few days before the race.

    In order to get your listing on our `website calendar <https://steeplechasers.org/events/>`__, we provide the